Eline Arbo: Artistry

 Arbo's theatre-making style often takes an "innovative" approach to both classic works and more modern novels.
 She incorporates live music cues into her staging, making the plays she directs feel like "rock concerts", as well as elaborate sets.

 Personal life

 Arbo is in a relationship with Dutch composer Thijs van Vuure.

 In media

-Arbo was the subject of a 2025 short documentary film directed by Marjoleine Boonstra titled The Storm Within.
+Arbo was the subject of a 2025 short documentary film directed by Marjoleine Boonstra titled The Storm Within as part of the Ammodo Docs series.